bbc/psammead/documentation/accessibility-testing-on-device.md

 * Install packages ‘npm run install:packages’
 * Run storybook ‘npm run storybook’
-* Run your tunnellinng tool on the Storybook port
+* Run your tunnelling tool on the Storybook port
 * In Storybook [open the component in another tab](#open-the-component-in-a-tab)